 Our goal is to provide a sustainable employment opportunity so that each team member can live and work.
 The base hourly rate and housing assistance allow most individuals to pay for essential living costs and enjoy a good quality of life on the island.
 Currently our apprentices make between $20-25/hr inclusive of base hourly rate and service fees.
 Most positions at The Orcas Hotel are designed for people looking for an educational adventure and a stepping stone for career advancement.
 We believe that our 18-month experience working at the hotel will provide a level of education that surpasses most culinary and hospitality schools, without incurring debilitating student debt.
 We offer a daily family meal for each employee as well as family discounts on rooms and dining.
 We are currently unable to provide insurance, but aspire to offer it in the future.

 The Fine Print

-We ask that each candidate commit to an 18-month agreement and that interns commit to completing the summer season.
+We ask that each candidate to our apprenticeship commit to an 18-month agreement and that interns commit to completing the summer season.
 This timeline enables each team member to learn and contribute in a meaningful way, and for us to benefit from the training we invest in you.
 The Orcas Hotel and Donohue House are quite literally our family home; as such, we ask that each of our team members demonstrate exemplary behavior both at work and as they interact with the Orcas community.
 Each successful candidate will be asked to authorize a background check.
 Limited housing is available, but we are unable to accommodate pets or additional family members in staff housing.